abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Product, external diagram](../02_category/product_triple_internal_diagram.svg)

-Externally, the situation looks like this.
+We have two commuting triangles, one for each element.

 ![Product, external diagram](../02_category/product_triple.svg)

-The same condition (the same diagram) is also valid for the type, containing elements of 4 sets $A \times B \times X \times Y$ for some $X$ and $Y$, as well as 5, 6, 7 etc. (the only difference is that there we have more things to throw away).
+The same property (the same diagram) is also valid for the type, containing elements of 4 sets $A \times B \times X \times Y$ for some $X$ and $Y$, as well as 5, 6, 7 etc. (the only difference is that there we have more things to throw away).

-And we claim that it applies to *all* impostor products in general, all sets that have such projections.
+And we claim that it applies to *all* impostor products in general (all sets that have such projections).
 For all of them, there exists a function for converting the impostor to the real product, that is such that the projections of the impostor can be reformulated as a composition of it and the projections of the real product.

 ![Product, external diagram](../02_category/product_morphisms.svg)